uber/neuropod/docs/tutorial.md

-# Neuropods Tutorial
+# Neuropod Tutorial

 In this tutorial, we’re going to build a simple Neuropod model for addition in TensorFlow, PyTorch, and TorchScript.
 We'll also show how to run inference from Python and C++.

-Almost all of the examples/code in this tutorial come from the Neuropods unit and integration tests.
+Almost all of the examples/code in this tutorial come from the Neuropod unit and integration tests.
 Please read through them for complete working examples.

 The Neuropod packaging and inference interfaces also have comprehensive docstrings and provide a more detailed usage of the API than this tutorial.